-Our History: Vicinity Energy in Grand Rapids
+Our history and future: Vicinity Energy in Grand Rapids

 On May 1, 1888…